cheekw/CSCI567-project/README.md

 # CSCI 567 Final Project

+The copy of the final report is uploaded as 'CSCI567-project-report.pdf' <br>

 To reproduce the results and run the code, this project first requires purchasing Google Colab Pro+ to run due to the computational cost it takes to train the models.

 1. Download LibriSpeech-dev-clean and UrbanSound8k fold1 <br>